 Short answer: no.

-Even if the car starts, every second the engine runs with the wrong fuel increases the risk of damage.
+With the wrong fuel, even if the car starts, any second the engine is on is a second that runs the risk of being damaged.

 - Don’t restart it